Simiine/CI-Project-2/README.md

 3. Once zip file has been downloaded, unzip the file.
 4. Save the file and run it locally

+The live site can be found using the following URL - https://simiine.github.io/climate-quiz/

 # Technology Used
 - HTML
 - CSS